MV10/mv10.github.io/_posts/2020-01-05-lifecycle-of-generic-host-background-services.md

 async () => await ExecuteAsync(...)
 ```

 This is the dreaded `async void` pattern.
 Microsoft tells us this is only acceptable for event-handlers.
-Although `Register` is technically a callback and not formally defined as a .NET event, under the hood they're the same thing (and certain older Microsoft docs sometimes say "event-handlers and callbacks" -- I suspect callbacks were dropped in response to `Func<>` becoming widely available).
+Although `Register` is technically a callback and not formally defined as a .NET event, under the hood they're the same thing (and certain older Microsoft docs sometimes say "event-handlers _and callbacks_" -- I suspect callbacks were dropped in response to `Func<>` becoming widely available).

 A `Task` exists primarily to track the result of a given operation.
 The reason `async void` is acceptable for event-handlers and callbacks is that the _caller_ doesn't care about the result of the operation being executed.
 They're fire-and-forget.
 However, this usage pattern does introduce a serious (but easily addressed) issue that we'll discuss later.